Hendersonpinto/moppy/README.md

 HEROKU
 heroku config:set NPM_TOKEN=bf1b06a2-6beb-4b9e-852c-86ae88ed3d34

-I GOT THE KEY BU RUNNING
+I GOT THE KEY BY RUNNING
 bit config

 WITH THIS COMMAND I CAN SEE MY CONFIGURATION ON ALL THE NPMRC FILES (BOTH GLOBAL AND LOCAL)